Josef212/JayEngine/README.md

     ·Download latest source code version and complie it by yourself.

 -How to use it:
-On the latest version of the engine you can basically load fbx on the engine and load all its information into a game object and components organitzation.
+On the latest version of the engine all fbx on "Data/Assets/fbx/" are imported to own format (json, binaty meshes and dds), you can load the prefabs already imported to the scene.
+Scene can be serielized into json.
+You can play and stop the engine.
+Camera can cul optimitzated by an octree.

+Resource management makes only load once any texture or mesh.

 ·Move the camera with WASD RF.
 ·Rotate the camera using mouse right click and drag.
+·Orbit using mouse right click and drag + L_ALT(This is a bit strange and must be inproved).

-·Press F1 to see some debug info such as frustum from the camera.
+·Press F1 to see some debug info such as frustum from the camera(Also able to active on the checkbox next to play button).

 ##Menus

 ###File
+    ·TMP: Save scene: Manually saves the scene into "Data/Scenes/scene.json" ·TMP: Load scene: Manually load the scene from "Data/Scenes/scene.json" ·LoadConf: Load the configuration if have been saved before.
+(Not full functionality) ·SaveConf: Save configuration.
+(Not full functionality)
+    ·Load: (Working on)
+    ·Save: (Working on)
+    ·Search files: (Working on)
     ·Quit: Just exit the engine.

 ###View